Lurler/TrimKit.VirtualFileSystem/README.md

  - Paths are non case sensitive.
 "Some/Path/To/File.txt" is the same as "some/path/to/file.txt".

 ## Changes
+ - v1.6.0 - Added ability to pack folders into a single file usable with VFS and with optional obfuscation.
  - v1.5.0 - Project rename along with namespace changes as a part of library collection consolidation.
  - v1.4.1 - Added micro "benchmark" to evaluate basic performance.
 No changes to the library itself, hence no new nuget.
- - v1.4 - Bug fixes with file and folder indexing.
+ - v1.4.0 - Bug fixes with file and folder indexing.
 Now simultaneous access from two instances of VFS is possible.
 VFS now implements IDisposable and prevents potential memory leaks.
  - v1.3.2 - Fixed bugs with files and folders lookup.
 Fixed test project target framework.
 Improved test project.
  - v1.3.1 - Switched to netstandard2.0 to improve compatibility.
- - v1.3 - Recursive search, ability to read text directly, ability to work with folders, etc.
+ - v1.3.0 - Recursive search, ability to read text directly, ability to work with folders, etc.
- - v1.2 - Some refactoring and improvements based on feedback received.
+ - v1.2.0 - Some refactoring and improvements based on feedback received.
- - v1.1 - Added folder indexing, some edge case checks and some minor improvements.
+ - v1.1.0 - Added folder indexing, some edge case checks and some minor improvements.
- - v1.0 - Initial release.
+ - v1.0.0 - Initial release.

 ## TrimKit Collection
 This library is part of the **TrimKit** collection - a set of small, focused C# libraries that make game development more enjoyable by reducing the need for boilerplate code and providing simple reusable building blocks that can be dropped into any project.